cgroening/cgroening/README.md

-## Engineer, Developer, Problem Solver
+## Hi, my name is Corvin Gröning

 I'm a passionate developer with strong experience in Python and VBA – especially when it comes to automating workflows, building calculation tools for engineers and developing smart, maintainable software.
-I love writing clean, efficient code and constantly explore new technologies to grow my skillset.
+I enjoy writing clean, efficient code and continuously explore new technologies to grow my skillset.
 Currently, I'm actively working on several private repositories.
+My mission is to create maintainable and elegant solutions for real-world problems.

 **Mainly work with:**